-OPINION: Why Does South Dakota Hate Money and Marijuana?
+OPINION: Why Does South Dakota Seem to Hate Money?

 I want to ask a question: Why does South Dakota hate money?